gahg96/LotusScripts/README.md

 AgentLib.lss
 This file contains the code that needs to be added to a script library for agent logging.
 Call the OpenAgentLog function so that agent processing may be recorded.
 Please add an events form to track the logging

+QuickSort.lss
+Functions to implement sortying in Lotus Script